chaconnewu/awesome-augmented/awesomes/awesome-wpo.md

   <a href="https://github.com/aslansky/gulp-sprite">
    Gulp-sprite
   </a>
-  - gulp task for creating a image sprite and the corresponding stylesheets for Gulp.
+  - gulp task for creating an image sprite and the corresponding stylesheets for Gulp.
   <sup>
-   &#9733 13, pushed 165 days ago
+   &#9733 13, pushed 290 days ago
   </sup>
  </li>
  <li>